Coronavirus: Outbreaks in private houses double as ICU beds scarce in some hospitals

 As of 8pm on Sunday there were 906 cases or suspected cases of Covid-19 in the Republic’s acute hospitals, compared to 953 at the same time on Saturday night and 1,010 on Friday night.

-Reacting to the figures showing stable levels of people in ICU, Minister for Health Simon Harris said the trend was “encouraging”.
+Reacting to these figures, Minister for Health Simon Harris said the trend was “encouraging”.

 “But, it is fragile & we could see progress reversed if we don’t all follow public health advice so please keep at it.
 Let’s finish the job,” he added on Twitter.